 - No air pollution because the trains are electric and there are no exhaust fumes.

 - The electric trains have a special coupling to allow them to link with diesel locomotives for easy haulage in event of a major power outage.

 - Each train seats 232 passengers and there is standing room for more.

 - Fresh, modern décor and non-slip flooring.

-- The new trains will have wider doors than the current trains making passenger flow on and off the trains easier and faster and easier for people with disabilities.
+- Wider doors than the current trains making passenger flow on and off the trains easier and faster, and easier for people with disabilities.

 - Space under seats for luggage, folding bikes, guide dogs etc.

 - All doors have obstacle detection systems so they automatically open and re-close if something is trapped in the door.

 - State-of-the-art air-conditioning to ensure the train is comfortable through the range of Auckland weather conditions.

 - International best practice passenger information systems ensure that both audio and visual information is easy to understand; contrasting within the interior is designed to assist the visually impaired.